Holiday cooking got your tinsel in a tangle? Try these crowd-pleasing holiday treats… by Claire Trickett12th December 2017

 Pour batter into greased baking pan of choice and bake in the preheated oven for approximately 40 minutes depending on which pan you use.
 Cupcakes will take much less time than a whole cake.

 Once baked, remove from oven and allow to cool in pan.
-Turn out onto cooling rack and, once cool, ice with cream cheese icing, pecan nuts and lemon zest.
+Turn out onto a cooling rack and, once cool, ice with cream cheese icing, pecan nuts and lemon zest.

 2 sheets puff pastry